 Schedule of Key Project Dates: Describe the significant dates in the project.
 If, for context, you include activities that occur before the earliest allowable start date (January 1, 2022, if you apply at the February 11, 2021, deadline or June 1, 2022, if you apply at the July 8, 2021, deadline), indicate by adding an asterisk () and make sure that those activities and costs are not included on the Project Budget form.
+If your project involves touring, please include tentative touring itinerary information here, if available.
 (1,500 character limit, including spaces)